 The OSS system does a good job of keeping everything still with a roundabout three stops of improvement when handheld.
 1/15th second is probably the safe zone, with a 1/8th second when images start to be more hit and miss.
 Overall, the OSS system is the usual Sony top standard and helps to get more winners than loser images in the long run.

-If you’re comparing this lens to anything else on the Sony lineup than it will be the obvious choice for this focal range.
+If you’re comparing the Sony FE 90mm f/2.8 Macro G OSS to anything else on the Sony lineup than it will be the obvious choice for this focal range.
 As Sony allow different lenses on their cameras with an adapter, there are also a few other options.
 The Canon EF 100mm f/2.8L Macro IS USM is a well-respected lens and comes in cheaper than the Sony.
 If you’re looking at Nikon then the 105mm f/2.8 G AF-S VR IF ED Micro is a good choice and again cheaper.

 If you wanted more on the cost-effective side then Samyang has the 100mm f/2.8 ED UMC Macro which costs almost a third of the Sony.
 If you’re a Sony camera owner then you probably realize by now that Sony products are usually more expensive than the rest, but they are also always built to a very high standard, so there is always some of you get what you pay for in there.

 |Sony FE 90mm f/2.8 Macro G OSS||Canon EF 100mm f/2.8L Macro IS USM|